Audio Version [click the globe to change language]

 - it’s a desktop app, so you run the software on your computer

 This app is perfect for brainstorming anything you need to plan.
-The software is very intuitive – as you’ll see in the video – and it really is hard not to fall in love with this tool.
+The software is very intuitive – as you can see in the videos above – and it really is hard not to fall in love with this tool.

-Where to Get Your Mind Map Software – Free Download for Mac and Window
+Where to get your Mind Map software – for Mac and Windows

 Once you grab your free download and install it on your computer, you’ll be able to start using it straight away.

-You can see me use the software in the video and walk you through the different features that I use the most.
-I also show you how I use it to create branches and I show off some of the things that took me a little bit of time to figure out, such as creating relationships and structures.
+You can watch the walkthrough video or the tutorial videos at the top of this page to see me use the different features.
+You can watch me create branches and explaining some of the things that took me a little bit of time to figure out, such as creating relationships and structures.